Surya-LR/Database_ClanAdventures/README.md

-# Database_ClanAdventures
+# Database for ClanAdventures

 Database designed and created using MySQL to hold travel data for multiple families.
+This repositry contains the exported database (DataSQL_DB_SuryaRamesh.sql) that can be downloaded and eight scripts(ClanAdventures_Script*_*) created to demo the functionality.

 ## Introduction